Oh my aching back, I am recovering from a visit to the doctor, expect things to be a little slow. Recovery expected in

 Over the years I have read and heard about so many frankly scary methods of cutting the groove in the frame of the landing net, that I decided to share with other net builders the same style of custom router bit that I use.

 Originally I had the wing cutters custom made by a local firm serving the furniture industry here in Grand Rapids.
 When I tried to re-ordered the firm had been sold to a large national firm and they were no longer interested in this small volume work.
 Luckily I have a fishing friend in the auto supply industry and I was able to find a Korean manufacturer who was able to supply a wing cutter of similar quality.
 Both the HSS and Carbide wing cutters are made in Korea.
-The arbor and bearings are made in China.
+The arbor is made in the USA.
+The ball bearing are made in China.

 This router bit consists of a custom wing slot cutter about 1.075 inches in diameter and two 7/8 inch ball bearings on an extended router arbor.
 It cuts a groove that is approximately 80/1000 of an inch wide and 100/1000 (1/10th) of an inch deep. ( 1/8 inch is about 0.125 inch or 125/1000th)

 I recommend the 1/2 inch shaft as it will have less flex and vibration.
 This router bit is for use on a Router Table.

-I have had 2 customers report bearing problems, these are an inexpensive bearing and there isn't a way I can test them to avoid failure.
+I have had a few (2) customers report bearing problems, these are an inexpensive bearing and there isn't a way I can test them to avoid failure.
 I haven't seen the problem in my shop.
-I don't tend to push very hard into the bit and my router has a maximum speed of 21,000 rpm.
-If a bearing is starting to make noise or burn, stop, it shouldn't.
+I find you need only mild pressure against the guide bearings.
+I run my router at a speed of about 21,000 rpm.
+If a bearing is starting to make noise or burn, stop; it shouldn't.
 A replacement bearing should be about $5 or less.

 The Carbide Wing Cutter is $85, this cutter is best for those who are making multiple nets.